vectra-ai-research/Halberd/README.md

 ## Using Halberd: Choose Your Own Adventure 🗺️

 1. **Attack**: Pick your poison – surface, tactic, technique – and start your testing!
-- **Access**: Manage your tokens and sessions like a digital locksmith.
+- **Access Manager**: Manage your tokens and sessions like a digital locksmith.
 2. **Recon**: Gather intel with visual dashboards.
 Try the "Entity Map" for a nice visualization!
 3. **Automator**: Chain attacks together like a mastermind.
-4. **Trace**: Review your handiwork and generate reports.
+4. **Analyse**: Review your handwork and generate reports.

 Checkout [usage](https://github.com/vectra-ai-research/Halberd/wiki/Usage) for more information on testing with Halberd.

-Pro tip: Start with "Initial Access" under each attack surface.
+Pro tip: Start with "Initial Access" technique under an attack surface.
 You can't hack what you can't reach!

 ## Want to Join the Party? 🎉